joelek/atlas/readme.md

 });
 ```

+In the example above, the default order is specified as the "name" metadata field in increasing order.

+The default order of the records in a store will be set to the identifying fields in increasing order when left unspecified.
+Custom orders may be specified during operation but may result in reduced performance.
+It is therefore advised to use the default order whenever possible.

 ### Links

 Atlas defines the link entity as a link between a parent and a child store as well as how the keys of the parent store map to the keys of the child store.
 Links may be used to filter child stores for the corresponding records linked to a specific record in the parent store.
 Links may also be used to to lookup the parent record corresponding to a specific record in the child store.

-Links are used to maintain data-consistency and can be configured to allow or forbid `orphans`.
+Links are used to maintain data-consistency for `one to many` relationships and can be configured to allow or forbid `orphans`.
 Orphans are allowed only when the keys of the parent store map to nullable fields in the child store.

-A record that is about to be inserted into a child store is checked against its links.
+A record that is about to be inserted into a child store is checked against the links specified for the child store.
 Insertion will be prevented whenever there is at least one link not allowing orphans and when there is no corresponding parent record in the parent store.
-Conversely, a record that is about to be removed from a parent store is checked against its links.
+Conversely, a record that is about to be removed from a parent store is checked against the links specified for the parent store.
 Links that do not allow orphans will cause removal of all child records linked to the parent record in question.
 This behaviour is referred to as `cascading delete` in database terminology.
 Please make sure that you understand the implications of this behaviour before using Atlas in production environments.

 A link is `referencing` when the parent and child stores correspond to separate stores.
-A referencing link is created as shown below.

 ```ts
 let users = context.createStore({